ONSdigital/blaise-nisra-case-processor/README.md

 # Create folders on the VM where the service is installed:

     - for NisraProcessFolder : so as per the config value - e.g. C:\Blaise_NISRA_Proc

+# Storage Settings

+When running locally edit the code shown under `if DEBUG` in `BlaiseNISRACaseProcessor.cs`.
+When running locally, reference bucket credentials file.
+When running in VM the service will run as comupte account and will not a refernce to the credentials file.